 From Grand Teton we made the long 15 hour drive back home to California.
 I wasn’t ready to head home yet but I knew this was not going to be the end of our adventures.
 There is something just very freeing about only having a select few belongings and taking off on the road, especially when your camping.
 Life doesn’t have to be so serious all the time, take the time to enjoy the simple things that you love.
 Even if you don’t want to plan a road trip this grand.
 You don’t have to travel thousands of miles to have an adventure…it can be right in your backyard!

-I would love to hear your about some of your favorite road trips or let me know if you have visited any of these places in the comments below!
+I would love to hear your about some of your favorite road trips or let me know what your Canada road trip itinerary would be in comments below!

 Like my pin?
 Pin it on Pinterest!